MaWiMa/CCS/en/Changing_Canadian_Schools-040.md

 Jory, D. (1989, September 26).
 Remarks. *Transcript of the Eighth Meeting of the Special Committee on Social Policy Development.
 Fredericton, NB: Queen´s Printer, pp. 62-63.

-Litt1e, D.M.(1985).
+Little, D.M.(1985).
 A crime against childhood -uniform curriculum at a uniform rate: Mainstreaming re-examined and redefined. *Canadian Journal of Special Education,* 2(1).pp.
 91-107.

 .
 .